JOSE CARVAJAL-BELTRAN · NOTEBOOK · VOL. I [ / ] index

 Watch on YouTube

 In this project, Diego Salcedo and I were both in the same Edgerton (Makerspace at MIT) section for Interphase Edge.
-We decided that it would be a great idea to build an air hockey table with unique V shape.
-After going through a million failures, we found that it would be virtually impossible to create what we wanted to with a very short timespan and while taking many difficult courses.
+We decided that it would be a great idea to build an air hockey table with a unique V shape.
+After going through many iterations, we found that it would be virtually impossible to create what we wanted to within a very short timespan and while taking many difficult courses.

 Instead, we created our own air hockey table from scratch, with Diego working on the machining aspects and myself working on the electronics components.
-I managed to 'safely' configure a 120V AC OEM blower to the table and hook it up to power and an e-stop to blow air through the many holes Diego drilled.
+I configured a 120V AC OEM blower to the table and hooked it up to power and an e-stop to blow air through the many holes Diego drilled.
 After this, I used a protoboard and infrared sensors to create a beam-break sensor and a scoreboard to track who is winning.

 All-in-all, this is definitely the most fun I have had creating a project!